ttvpro007/ttvpro007.github.io/src/styling/README.md

 5. Use CSS variables for consistency

 ### Adding New Pages
-1. Create a new CSS file in `pages/`
+1. Create a new CSS file co-located with the page component in `src/pages/features/[page-name]/`
 2. Import the CSS file directly in the page component
 3. Follow the established page layout patterns
 4. Include responsive design considerations